ccpem/mrcfile/docs/usage_guide.rst

   file from disk to use as its I/O stream.
 This is the normal class used for most interactions with MRC files.

-* :class:`~mrcfile.compressedmrcfile.CompressedMrcFile`: Reads and writes MRC
-  data using compressed files in gzip format.
+* :class:`~mrcfile.gzipmrcfile.GzipMrcFile`: Reads and writes MRC data using compressed gzip files.

 * :class:`~mrcfile.mrcmemmap.MrcMemmap`: Uses a memory-mapped data array, for fast random access to very large data files.
 MrcMemmap overrides various